LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2023-05-10-eventual-inconsistency.md

 data.
 Ideally it has a disclaimer, but either way the person can evaluate whether or not what they've been given is usable.
-How often have you opened an old tab on your phone where the content is present, but the tab tries to refresh and fails destroying the content that was just there?
+How often have you opened an old tab on your phone where the content is present, but the tab tries to refresh and fails destroying the content?
 Clearly it's better to re-serve the stale cache here.

 The rest of the engineering world often snubs the concept of "software engineering" and they've got a point.
 We're not restricted by the physical world, so we rightfully do a